outsinre/outsinre.github.com/_posts/2017-04-05-centos-rhel.md

    A large set of packages as a whole for specific system categories like X window, desktop, security, development, etc.
 3. Module is a collection of a few packages, as a logical unit for a specific project, like Php and Nginx.
-   1. Stream is the Version of a module, similar to Gentoo's slot.
-Only one stream is allowed to install.
+   1. Stream is the *upstream version*.
+   2. Version is the *build version*.
-   2. Profile is the sub-functionality of a module, similar to Gentoo's tag.
+   3. Profile is the sub-functionality of a module, similar to Gentoo's *tag*.

 # rpm yum dnf